Being one of the top tourist destinations in the UK, the Yorkshire Dales has an array of attractions and things to do throughout the year

 An inspiring and passionate centre for arts and crafts, nestled deep in the Yorkshire Dales National Park, providing a cultural hub for creative exhibitions and demonstrations.

-A charming limestone cliff inside a popular gorge that attracts visitors from all over for its inspiring environment.
+Gordale Scar is a charming limestone cliff inside a popular gorge that attracts visitors from all over for its inspiring environment.

 England’s largest drop waterfall, standing at 100ft, is a spectacular natural landscape with its own heritage centre located on site.

 A fantastic family day out, Hesketh Farm Park is a working farm with over 1,000 livestock such as cattle, sheep and pigs, which offers a play area, straw maze and a chance for children to feed and stroke the animals.